-Here is the fantastic speaker lineup we had in 2023.
+Here is the fantastic lineup of speakers we had in 2024

 Thursday Keynote – Jim Craig – Miracle on Ice

 “Miracle on Ice” goalie Jim Craig will be our keynote speaker on Thursday, Feb.
-23, 2023.
-Gold-medal goalie Jim Craig will inspire and motivate the crowd nearly 43 years to the day after leading Team USA to a gold medal in the “Miracle on Ice.”
+22, 2024.
+Gold-medal goalie Jim Craig will inspire and motivate the crowd exactly 44 years to the day after leading Team USA to a gold medal in the “Miracle on Ice.”
 Craig is best known as the backbone of the 1980 Olympic Gold Medal hockey team, whose ‘Miracle’ win was voted by Sports Illustrated as the greatest moment in sports history in the 21st century.
-Over the past 40 years, Craig has carefully studied the expert leadership tactics of 1980 ‘Miracle’ team coach, Herb Brooks, and learned how what happened that day in 1980 was no ‘Miracle’ at all, but rather the result of powerful leadership, careful strategy, hard work, and seamless execution.
+Over the past 40+ years, Craig has carefully studied the expert leadership tactics of 1980 ‘Miracle’ team coach, Herb Brooks, and learned how what happened that day in 1980 was no ‘Miracle’ at all, but rather the result of powerful leadership, careful strategy, hard work, and seamless execution.
 Craig experienced how a group of people from incredibly different backgrounds were able to come together in pursuit of a bigger dream, and Craig has a passion for inspiring others to do the same.

 SESSION SPEAKERS